-You can use this integration to generate JSON profiles or HTML reports and as a step in the Airflow DAG.
+You can generate Evidently Reports and Test Suites as a step in the Airflow DAG.

 An integration example is available as a Docker container:

-It contains two specific DAGs that match common batch monitoring needs.
+It contains several specific DAGs that match common batch monitoring needs.

 1. Generate model performance reports as a batch job

-You can generate an Evidently report (e.g. a data drift report) every time the new data arrives.
-You can then store it in your file system.
+You can generate an Evidently HTML report (e.g., a data drift report) every time new data arrives.
+You can then store it at a defined destination.
+To perform drift analysis, you must also provide a reference dataset to compare the new data against it.

 Here is a DAG example: